The Old Kennels, Metheringham Heath Lane, Lincoln, LN4 2AJ

 Meg K9 Paddock is classified as enclosed – it has good quality fencing all round, the fence is visible in all areas down to the ground.

-There is 5ft fencing on one boundary with a thick hedge behind.
-The other three boundaries have stock fencing with a top-line taking the fence to between 3.5ft and 4ft.
+There is 5ft fencing all round and one boundary has a thick hedge behind.
 These fences are surrounded by a field margin (dense environmental planting in summer) and the land adjoining is arable so no concerns about livestock.

 A Few Things you should know about Meg K9 Paddock